Why Diabetes Can Sometimes Look Like the Flu

 In the U.S. alone, 25.8 million people suffer from diabetes, including 7 million people who don’t even know they have it.
 And the number is growing, with two million adults newly diagnosed every year.

 While the most common complications of diabetes, such as heart attack and stroke, can be years in the making, other severe complications can come on suddenly and may even be mistaken for something as commonplace as the flu.

-In this video, Deborah, a 57-year-old who didn't know she had type 2 diabetes, talks about how she was diagnosed with the disease.
+Take Deborah, a 57-year-old who didn't know she had type 2 diabetes, for example.
+Below, Deborah talks about how she was diagnosed with the disease.
 At first she went to her doctor for a sore throat, but was so sick she eventually went to the hospital.
-In fact, her blood sugar had soared to 10 times what it should have been, and she began t to slip into a diabetic coma.
+In fact, her blood sugar had soared to 10 times what it should have been, and she began to slip into a diabetic coma.
 She woke up in the intensive care unit.

 With diabetic hyperosmolar syndrome, your body tries to get rid of excess blood sugar by increasing urine output.
 This can lead to severe dehydration which, in extreme cases, leads to seizures, coma, or even death.

 In diabetic ketoacidosis, a lack of insulin causes the body to burn fat, leading to a toxic build-up of acids called ketones in the blood.

 Either way, the symptoms are similar and may be dangerously misleading.